FAR-Lab/RealtimeAudioClassification/Organizing-Data-for-Learning.md

             └── street_music
 ```

-## Working with existing DataSets
+## Working with Existing DataSets
-One problematic aspect is, that a lot of data sets are not structured in that way, and come with a .csv file (like a spreadsheet) that associates each file into a class.
+A lot of data sets do not come structured in the way we described above.
+Instead, the data files come with a .csv spreadsheet file that associates each file into a class.

 You will see an example of such a spread sheet when you open the cats-and-dogs audio library.

-For our algorithms to understand the data we need to write small scripts that moves the data into the folder structure mentioned above.
+For our algorithms to understand the data, we need to write small scripts that moves the data into the folder structure mentioned above.

-Have a look at the section **transforming data-sets** In the Setup Notebook.
-There we show how the data is being transformed and have scripts ready to do that for both the cats-and-dogs data set and the urban-sounds dataset.
+Have a look at the **transforming data-sets**  notebook.
+There we provide scripts to sort files into folders; this is used to process the cats-and-dogs data set and the urban-sounds dataset.

 ## Squishing time  - taking a snapshot